 There's nothing quite as captivating as a well-kept entrance flanked by a pair of exuberantly overflowing hanging baskets.
 Filled with colour, texture and scent, baskets are a great way to brighten up sheds, garages, fences and patios.
-Once you’ve chosen from the wide range of hanging basket hardware available, it’s really easy to order trays of annual bedding plants and create colourful themed displays.
+Once you’ve chosen from the wide range of hanging basket hardware available, it’s really easy to order either pre planted hanging baskets or trays of annual bedding plants and create colourful themed displays.
 And if you prefer perennials, there are plenty of options for long-lasting interest.

 Here are ten of our favourite hanging basket plants to help you make a real statement:

 Read on to find out why each of these plants won a place in our coveted top ten, or browse our full range of basket and container annuals for even more choice.

 Begonia x tuberhybrida plants are shade tolerant, so a great basket choice for the darker side of the house.
 These Begonias produce huge blooms, often with exciting double rows of petals and impressive picotee detailing.
 Fill your basket with Begonia x tuberhybrida plug plants and hang it under cover for a week or two to allow your plants to establish.
 These Begonias bloom in any weather throughout summer.

 Go for Begonia x tuberhybrida 'Non-stop Mocca’ for its lovely dark foliage and different coloured blooms or choose Begonia x tuberhybrida ‘Majestic Mixed’ for giant double blooms that reach up to 20cm across.

 Garden-ready option: Pre-planted Begonia x tuberhybrida ‘Apricot Shade Improved’ basket.